Free Printable: Low Carb & Keto Food List

 Instructions

-- In a greased skillet over medium-high heat, cook the minced garlic for about one minute, until fragrant.
+In an oiled skillet over medium-high heat, cook the minced garlic for about one minute, until fragrant.

 -